convexengineering/robust/docs/source/robust101.rst

         \end{split}

 where :math:`\Gamma` is defined by the user as a global uncertainty bound.
-The larger the :math:`\Gamma`, the greater the size of the uncertainty set that is protected against.
+The larger the :math:`\Gamma`, the greater the size of the uncertainty set that is protected against!

-Work in progress...